 Said another way, 87 percent of this age group view God, religion, and spiritual matters as irrelevant to their lives!

 So why do I share this statistic with you?
-And why is it important in relation to military ministry?
+And why is it important to intentionally minister to the military as a result?
 Because the vast majority of people serving in the United States military are in this age group – between 18 and 25.
 Most of them have never been born again and don’t have a personal relationship with Jesus Christ.
 What’s worse, they may not even care!

 While it’s true they are the same age chronologically, they are very different because of their stage in life.
-When we minister to military young military men and women it is very different than ministering to civilian young adults despite the age similarity.
+Ministering to young military men and women is very different than ministering to civilian young adults, despite the age similarity.

 Civilian young adults have their intimate circle of family and friends nearby.
-As a result, they may not have the desire or interest to welcome a serviceman into their inner circle of friends.
+As a result, they may not have an interest in welcoming a serviceman into their inner circle of friends.

 Another difference between civilian and military young adults is the relative permanence and stability of the civilian young person’s life.
 This is in stark contrast to the transience and instability of the young military person’s life.
 Civilian young adults who live in military communities are keenly aware of the transience of military personnel.
 They know the young military woman will repeatedly leave the area and eventually transfer away permanently.
 As a result, there is often a reluctance to reach out to establish a friendship with her.

-Similarly, a young serviceman’s training, and the focus of his daily life, revolves around military specific activities.
-Their interests and the things they talk about will be related to the military and their military jobs.
+Similarly, a young serviceman’s training, and the focus of his daily life, revolves around military specific duties.
+Their interests and the things they talk about will be related to their military jobs.
 The civilian young adult often knows nothing about these activities and may have no interest in them.

-Men and women in the military also travel to many strange and exotic places in the world.
-Civilian young adults, on the other hand, may not have traveled that much.
-They may not understand or be interested in the service member’s experiences or travels.
-Likewise, the things the civilian young adult is interested in may not interest the young military man and woman.
+Men and women in the military travel to many strange and exotic places in the world.
+Civilian young adults, on the other hand, may not have traveled much.
+They may not understand, nor be interested in, the service member’s experiences or travels.
+Likewise, the things civilian young adults are interested in may not interest the young military person.
 The activities of the church’s young people might remind her of home, what she left behind, and make her loneliness all the more painful.

 While military and civilian young adults are the same age, and seem as though they should have many things in common, the differences between the two groups are significant.
 The feeling of being unwelcome or viewed as an ‘outsider’ often causes the young military person to stay away from local churches.

-Hospitality house ministry to military men and women is important and necessary because of these differences.
-This specialized ministry to the military targets the specific needs of the serviceman and woman, and takes the military’s transient nature into account.
+To intentionally minister to the military is important and necessary because of these differences.
+Hospitality house ministry to the military targets these specific needs and takes the military’s transient nature into account.

 http://www.usatoday.com/staff/834/gregg-zoroya/Gregg Zoroya.
 “U.S. Military Suicides Remain High For 7th Year.”
 USA Today.
 Updated May 4, 2016. https://www.usatoday.com/story/news/nation/ 2016/04/01/us-military-suicides-remain-stubbornly-high/82518278/.